 Dave VanderHeideFuneral Director

-Dave grew up in Jenison, Mi and graduated from Unity Christian High School in 1977.
+Dave grew up in Jenison, MI and graduated from Unity Christian High School in 1977.
 Dave met his wife Sue, and in 1980 they married and moved to Holland where she had grown up.
 Dave was employed at Prince Corporation (JCI) in Holland for 26 years when he made a career change.
 Dave has a love of serving others and was drawn to the funeral business.
 He graduated from Worsham College of Mortuary Science in 2005 and began serving the community as a licensed funeral director and embalmer.
 In 2010, Dave joined the family at Dykstra Funeral Home.
-Dave and Sue have 3 children; daughters Nicole (Will) Lamain, Lizzy (Aaron) Andrews and son, John Vander Heide and finance’, Jaimi.
+Dave and Sue have 3 children; daughters Nicole (Will) Lamain, Lizzy (Aaron) Andrews and son, Josh Vander Heide and finance’, Jaimi.
 They have 5 granddaughters; Kaylee, Farrah, Emersyn, Olivia and Scarlett.
 Dave and Sue are also members of Central Wesleyan Church.

 Mike HornFuneral Director